 We encourage diversity and welcome students of all abilities.

-You can discuss your support requirements with an AccessAbility Advisor from the AccessAbility Hub before you apply.
+- You can discuss your support requirements with an AccessAbility Advisor from AccessAbility and Inclusion before you apply.
 There are many assistive technologies available to make studying easier.
-Some examples include Glean which has been developed to assist with notetaking or Otter which is a transcription program.
+Some examples include Glean which has been developed to assist with note taking or Otter which is a transcription program.
 There are also numerous accessibility features within the Microsoft suite of software and a range of browser extensions.

-It can be a good idea to investigate what might be of assistance to you, before you commence study.
+- It can be a good idea to investigate what might be of assistance to you, before you commence study.
 This will give you time to become familiar with how assistive technology can best support you at University.
-Contact the Accessibility Hub for more information.
+Contact AccessAbility and Inclusion for more information.

 The move to study at university is challenging for many students.
 Having the right information and being prepared will make the transition less stressful and improve your chances of success.